Hanford Engineer Works: Land acquisition

-About 1,500 residents of Hanford, White Bluffs, and nearby settlements were relocated, as well as the Wanapum people, Confederated Tribes and Bands of the Yakima Nation, Confederated Tribes of the Umatilla Indian Reservation, and the Nez Perce Tribe.
+Also affected were the Wanapum people, the Confederated Tribes and Bands of the Yakima Nation, the Confederated Tribes of the Umatilla Indian Reservation, and the Nez Perce Tribe.
 Native Americans were accustomed to fishing in the Columbia River near White Bluffs for two or three weeks in October.
 The fish they caught was dried and provided food for the winter.
-They rejected offers of an annual cash payment, and a deal was struck with Chief Johnny Buck allowing Buck and his two assistants to issue passes to fish at the site.
+A deal was struck with Wanapum Chief Johnny Buck allowing Buck and his two assistants to issue passes to fish at the site.
 This authority was revoked in 1944 for security reasons.
-Matthias gave assurances to the Native Americans that their graves would be treated with respect, but it would be 15 years before the Wanapum people were allowed access to mark the cemeteries.
-In 1997, elders were permitted to bring children and young adults onto the site once a year to learn about their sacred sites.
+The Yakima rejected offers of an annual cash payment, and Matthias provided a truck and a driver to take them to Priest Rapids each day during the fishing season but they were not permitted to camp there overnight.
+Matthias gave assurances to the Native Americans that their graves would be treated with respect, but it would be fifteen years before the Wanapum were allowed access to mark the cemeteries.
+In 1997, tribal elders were permitted to bring children and young adults onto the site once a year to learn about their sacred sites.